-I was really excited when Corsair revamped the Obsidian series and brought the series into 2018.
+I was really excited when Corsair revamped the Obsidian series in 2018.

-Especially when you consider the fact that the Obsidian series is the highest end lineup Corsair has to offer; and offers some of the best design element.
+Especially when you consider the fact that the Obsidian series is the most-premium lineup Corsair has to offer and offers some of the best design element.

 Obsidian cases are both form as well as function, so if it is the best of both world you are looking for, you will get it with the Obsidian 1000D.

 Moving on, the thing that you need to know about this case is that it is absolutely massive.

 How big, you may ask?
 Well, it is big enough for 2 fully functioning systems, and you would still need to fill up more space should you wish to go for that.

 Really, it looks like that this case is built for people who want to build 2 computers, but do not want to have the inconvenience of buying another case.